samsonasik/ArrayLookup/README.md

 *2. `Only::twice()`*

-It verify that data has filtered found item exactly found only once.
+It verify that data has filtered found items exactly found only once.

 ```php
 $data = [1, "1", 3];